The Mysterious Sisters

 Hobby was a troublesome answer.
 So I decided to interrupt.

 "By the way, Wataru.
-About guns—apparently the only information recorded about them is their appearance and the principle that they propel bullets through explosions.
-The crucial method of creating the explosion itself isn't understood… I wonder why the Hero of that time left such incomplete records?"
+About guns.
+Apparently the only information recorded is their appearance and the principle that they use explosions to propel bullets.
+The crucial method of creating the explosion isn't understood… I wonder why the Hero of that era left such incomplete records?"

-"… Ah—that's right, he was concerned that guns would destroy the culture, so he only left information on how to defend against them without actually being able to make them…!?
-Kuh, so considering that, I… can't say anything more about guns!
+"… Ah, that's it!
+He feared the existence of guns as weapons that could destroy culture, so he left behind just enough information to prepare countermeasures without actually being able to build them…!?
+Kuh, so if I respect his intentions, then I… can't say anything more about guns!
 Sorry, Nayuta-san…"

-"Ah, no, um… yeah, hey, Village Chief-san?
-Could you please leave if you're just going to get in the way?"
+"Ah, no, um… ugh, hey, Village Chief-san?
+If you're going to keep getting in the way, could you just leave?"

 This blonde dog-eared girl just called me a hindrance.